 The Group's goodwill has been tested for impairment at the end of the annual reporting period and the recoverable amount is determined based on the value-in-use.
-The key assumption used in the estimation of the value-in-use of the CGU were as follows:
+The key assumptions used in the estimation of the value-in-use of the CGU were as follows:

-- a) The future cash flow was based on expectations of future operations, taking into account past experience, adjusted for the anticipated revenue growth.
-Revenue growth was projected taking into account the average growth levels experienced over the past year, and the estimated sales volume and price growth for the next 5 years. - b) The assumption on before-tax discount rate is based on the weighted average cost of capital.
-As of December 31, 2021 and 2020, the applied before-tax discount rate of the recoverable amount of the units were 12.93% and 8.16%, respectively.
+- a) The future cash flow that was based on expectations of future operations, taking into account the past experience, adjusted for the anticipated revenue growth. - b) The assumption on before-tax discount rate which was based on the weighted average cost of the capital.
+As of December 31, 2022 and 2021, the applied before-tax discount rate of the recoverable amount of the units were 16.26% and 12.93%, respectively.